harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/builds/run-jenkins-jobs-in-cd-pipelines.md

 :::note

-Some components in Jenkins, like controllers, may require a separate harness connector for proper integration.
-If you're experiencing issues integrating Jenkins components, check if a separate connector is required and update the connector's URL accordingly.
+Some components in Jenkins, like controllers, might require a separate Harness Jenkins connector for proper integration.
+The URL for accessing Jenkins could be different for different installations of Jenkins or even for different instances of Jenkins running on the same server.
+If you're experiencing issues integrating Jenkins components, try a separate connector and update the connector's URL accordingly.

 :::